Particle physics - LHC - ATLAS

 Doctoral Researcher

-September 2017 – September 2024 · Prague (CZ)
+September 2017 – October 2024 · Prague (CZ)

 Key contributions during my doctoral research include:

-Top-Quark Pair Production in p+Pb Collisions
+Top-Quark Pair Production in $p+\mathrm{Pb}$ Collisions

 Led the first observation of top-quark pair production in a heavy-ion environment at $\sqrt{s_{NN}} = 8.16\ \mathrm{TeV}$ with significance exceeding $5\sigma$.
 The cross-section was measured with a relative uncertainty of $9\%$, making this the most precise $t\bar{t}$ cross-section determination in nuclear collisions to date.
-I designed the profile-likelihood framework, managed systematic uncertainties, optimized fit variables, and contributed to pseudo-top reconstruction.
-This framework was subsequently adapted for Pb+Pb analyses.
-Results were presented at ICHEP 2024 and Diffraction \& Low-$x$ 2024, and published in
+I designed the profile-likelihood framework, managed systematic uncertainties, optimised fit variables, and contributed to pseudo-top reconstruction.
+This framework was subsequently adapted for \(\mathrm{Pb}+\mathrm{Pb}\) analyses.
+Results were presented at ICHEP 2024 and Diffraction & Low-x 2024, and published in

 JHEP 11 (2024) 101.